vapor-ware/netbox-virtual-circuit-plugin/README.md

 Don't forget to restart NetBox to load the new plugin.

-For more information about installing the plugins, refer to [NetBox's documentation ](https://netbox.readthedocs.io/en/stable/plugins/).
+For more information about installing plugins, refer to [NetBox's documentation ](https://netbox.readthedocs.io/en/stable/plugins/).